matvign/batchrenamer/docs/documentation.md

 ## 1.1.2 Considerations/issues
-It is highly recommended to place the path argument before optional arguments.
-This is because some arguments take at *least n* arguments, which messes with parsing.
+Because some arguments take at *least n* arguments, always place the path argument before optional arguments.
 ```
 -re PATTERN [REPL] [COUNT], replace the nth pattern found with repl.

-BAD:
-batchren.py -re cat dog catcat
+batchren -re cat cat dog
-given all files, remove the 'catcat'th instance of the pattern with dog.
+Given all files, remove the 'dog'th instance of the pattern with cat.
+Gives an error.
-gives an error.

-GOOD:
-batchren.py catcat -re cat dog 2
+batchren cat -re cat dog 2
-given a file named cat, remove the second instance of the pattern with dog
+Given a file named cat, remove the second instance of the pattern with dog
-i.e. catcat -> catdog
+i.e. cat -> dog
 ```

 Arguments that require special characters should be encased in quotes.